The Sith Lords

 You won’t find Lord Vader in Kotor, nor the iconic characters from the movies – since the story is set 4 millennia before the establishment of the famous Galactic Empire.

-At the beginning your character suffers from amnesia – that’s curious, amnesia, oblivion – ah yes, it’s a major theme between the games and the shows.
+At the beginning of KOTOR I, your character suffers from amnesia – that’s curious, amnesia, oblivion – ah yes, it’s a major theme between the games and the shows.

 And here you are, fresh and innocent, in the eternal fight between the dark and the light forces.